Square Chapel Arts Centre

 Latecomers may be asked to wait until a suitable break in the performance before admission.

-If you are unable to attend a performance tickets can be exchanged or credited for a refund, minus a £1 administration fee, only if notice is given to the Box Office more than 48 hours before the performance start time.
+If you are unable to attend a performance tickets can be exchanged or credited for a refund, minus a £1 Theatre Support Fee, only if notice is given to the Box Office more than 48 hours before the performance start time.

 Named artists, ticket prices, venue and seating arrangements can change from original publication and as previously advertised without notice.